 Targeted Net Worth Ratio= Age x (Pretax Income/10)

 Your targeted net worth provides you with an indication of what you should be worth after liabilities.
-As a 30-year old making $95,000 annually, your net worth should be $285,000.
-The calculate is 30 x (95000/10).
+As a 30-year-old making $95,000 annually, your net worth should be $285,000.
+The calculation is 30 x (95000/10).
 This guidepost can help you reach your goals, particularly financial security.

 5. The Current Ratio

 Several ratios may seem familiar to you.
-The current ratio is a common one when analyzing the strength of a company’s balance sheet and its ability to meet its short-term obligations.
+The current ratio is standard when analyzing the strength of a company’s balance sheet and its ability to meet its short-term obligations.
 A current personal ratio is essentially the same.